-I am a registered student in the School of Graduate Studies, University of Toronto – when can I apply to the CoPAS Program?
+I am a registered student in the School of Graduate Studies, University of Toronto – when can I apply to the CoPAS specialization?

-The CoPAS program accepts applications throughout the year.
+CoPAS accepts applications throughout the year.
 There are no set application periods, and you are welcome to submit an application at any time during your program.
-Note that you need to ensure adequate time from the submission of your application to meet the CoPAS program requirements.
+Note that you need to ensure adequate time from the submission of your application to meet the CoPAS requirements before graduation.

-Is there a cost for applying to the CoPAS program in addition to my academic fees?
+Is there a cost for applying to the CoPAS specialization in addition to my academic fees?

 No, there are no fees for applying and being accepted into CoPAS.